 However, a path integral approach to supergroup Chern-Simons theory has not yet been well developed except in the $G=U(1|1)$ case (see in particular \cite{Rozansky:1992zt,Mikhaylov:2015nsa}).
 One of the issues, that has been pointed out in \cite{Mikhaylov:2014aoa}, is that the naturally defined path integral of the theory on a compact 3-manifold, without any Wilson lines insertions, is infinite.
-It is due to the fact that one has to divide by the volume of the gauge group, $\mathrm{Vol}(G)$ which is generically zero for supergroups\footnote{The exceptions are $OSp(1|2n)$ supergroups.}.
-This issue, however, in principle can be circumvented by removing a point from the 3-manifold and interpreting the removed point to be the point at infinity, so that the resulting 3-manifold asymptotically looks like $\R^3$ near infinity (cf. \cite{Witten:2011zz}).
+This is due to the fact that one has to divide by the volume of the gauge group, $\mathrm{Vol}(G)$, which is generically zero for supergroups\footnote{The exceptions are $OSp(1|2n)$ supergroups.}.
+However, this issue can in principle be circumvented by removing a point from the 3-manifold and interpreting the removed point as the point at infinity, so that the resulting 3-manifold asymptotically looks like $\R^3$ (cf. \cite{Witten:2011zz}).
 Then one only needs to consider the gauge transformations that become trivial at infinity and $1/\mathrm{Vol}(G)$ factor does not arise.
-Equivalently, one can consider a compact 3-manifold but choose a base point $x_0\in M^3$ and declare that in the path integral one considers equivalence classes of connections only with respect to \textit{based} gauge transformations, i.e. corresponding to the maps $M^3\rightarrow G$ such that $x_0\mapsto \mathbf{1}\in G$.
+Equivalently, one can consider a compact 3-manifold and pick a base point $x_0\in M^3$ and consider equivalence classes of connections only with respect to \textit{based} gauge transformations, i.e. corresponding to the maps $M^3\rightarrow G$ such that $x_0\mapsto \mathbf{1}\in G$.

-Barring such normalization issues aside, and without explicit knowledge of the linear transformation between $\widehat{Z}^{\mathfrak{g}}_a[M^3]$ and the integrals over the Lefschetz thimbles, one can still perform nontrivial check of this relation using approach of resurgence theory, similarly to how it was done in \cite{costin2011resurgence,Gukov:2016gkn} in the case of $G=SU(2)$.
-In particular, if one considers the asymptotic expansion of $\widehat{Z}^{\mathfrak{g}}_a[M^3]$ at $q\rightarrow 1$, one should be able to detect from it the contributions of different critical points of the Chern-Simons actions, that is flat connections on $M^3$.
-The limit $q\rightarrow 1$ is equivalent to sending the Chern-Simons level $k$ (related to $q$ as $q=e^{\frac{2\pi i}{k}}$) to infinity, which is the weak coupling limit, where the perturbative description can be applied.
+Barring such normalization issues aside and without explicit knowledge of the linear transformation between $\widehat{Z}^{\mathfrak{g}}_a[M^3]$ and the integrals over the Lefschetz thimbles, one can still perform nontrivial checks of this relation through resurgence theory, similarly to how it was done in \cite{costin2011resurgence,Gukov:2016gkn} in the case of $G=SU(2)$.
+In particular, if one considers the asymptotic expansion of $\widehat{Z}^{\mathfrak{g}}_a[M^3]$ at $q\rightarrow 1$, one should be able to detect the contributions of the different critical points of the Chern-Simons actions, that is flat connections on $M^3$.
+The limit $q\rightarrow 1$ is equivalent to sending the Chern-Simons level $k$ (related to $q$ as $q=e^{\frac{2\pi i}{k}}$) to infinity.
+This is nothing but the weak coupling limit and hence a perturbative description is available.